-In early 2021, Rock’s Mills Press will release Beyond Banting: From Insulin to Islet Transplants, Decoding Canada’s Diabetes Superstars, a new book by Krista Lamb.
+On March 1, 2021 Rock’s Mills Press released Beyond Banting: From Insulin to Islet Transplants, Decoding Canada’s Diabetes Superstars, a new book by Krista Lamb.

-The book, which will be released to coincide with the 100th anniversary of the discovery of insulin, looks at the robust and exciting innovations in diabetes research that have taken place in Canada since Sir Frederick Banting’s seminal discovery.
+The book, which was released to coincide with the 100th anniversary of the discovery of insulin, looks at the robust and exciting innovations in diabetes research that have taken place in Canada since Sir Frederick Banting’s seminal discovery.

 “When I speak to people about diabetes research, they are familiar with Banting and Best, but they often have no idea of the significant contribution Canadian researchers have made since Banting’s time,” says Lamb.
 “This book shares compelling stories about the scientists who are continuing to develop new treatments and working towards a cure.
 There is so much happening in this community that everyone in Canada can take pride in.”